+Text description provided by the architects.
 The house is located on the edge of lake Rupanco, in the south of Chile.
 The 160 x 30 meters site has a 36 meters slope and south-facing views of the lake.

 The house programme was meant to include a lounge and an office where books, photos and fishing tackle could be kept.
 The dining room, kitchen and terrace were to have visual continuity, participating at once together and separately in the one space.
 On the upper floor, the bedrooms are arranged at the far ends of the volumes and connected by a wide corridor that converts this space into an extra area; this gallery extends outwards until it touches the high part of the terrain, making use of the natural slope and generating a secondary, independent entrance.

 The exterior has been treated with a black sealer much used in rural buildings in the south of Chile to protect them from the persistent rain.
 In the course of time the facades will change color and the house will become established and gradually blend in with the other buildings in the area.

 The house is organised in two parallel volumes in a woodland clearing, with each element orientated towards its optimum rapport with the landscape: in the upper part towards a wood of myrtle trees and autochthonous bushes; towards the front, the view between the tops of the trees and the lake; and towards the sides, the hermetic, impermeable planes, which from time to time are cut back to allow for the entrance of light.